 Scheduled Date: Sunday 30th April, 2017

-Over the years, the Forestry Division along with the Ministry of Tourism recognize it’s potential as a nature attraction have fixed the muddy road and erected signs to make it accessible to visitors.
+Over the years, the Forestry Division along with the Ministry of Tourism recognizes the potential of the falls as a natural attraction have fixed the muddy road and erected signs to make it accessible to visitors.
 The area is part of the Matura National Park an Environmentally Sensitive Area declared by the E.M.A in 2004.
 The declaration is a positive step in protecting the environment and prohibits hunting and forest destruction.

 Rating: 3 Fair